italiangrid/voms/documentation/voms-clients-guide/3.0.3/index.md

 userkey.pem (private key)
 ```

+Permissions on the pem files must be:

+- 644 for `usercert.pem`
+- 400 for `userkey.pem`

 In case both the PEM and PKCS12 formats are present, PEM takes precedence.

-The user certiﬁcate must at the most have permission 644, while the private key should be 400.

 ## Controlling java options